Dr. Chernish's Approach

 Dr. Chernish’s approach includes acupuncture to eliminate pain, stretching to restore range in affected spinal segments, and exercise programs to regain strength.
 Numbness usually improves slowly over time.

 Spinal Stenosis occurs when the spinal cord is pinched in the neck or back by a herniated disc or osteophytes (bony growths related to wear and tear arthritis).
 Symptoms include back or neck pain and tingling of the arm or leg with activity that is relieved with rest.

 From a western medical perspective, the only treatment is surgery or an aggressive lumbar stabilization exercise program.

-Dr. Chernish favours acupuncture to reduce pain and increase the capacity to move, exercise and enjoy life.
+Dr. Chernish uses acupuncture to reduce pain and increase the capacity to move, exercise and enjoy life.

 Occasional follow-up acupuncture treatments may be required.
-Best results occur when one adheres to a long term exercise program.
+The best results occur when one adheres to a long term exercise program.

 Sciatica is electrical pain shooting down the side or back of the leg, which results from a herniated disc in the lumbar spine.
 Dr. Chernish has treated this condition hundreds of times with quick and successful resolution of pain.